Admittance is the reciprocal of impedance:

 For Ω: S = 20 mS. Used in stub-matching and parallel-branch analysis of TL networks.

-The normalized admittance is , the same notational trick used for normalized impedance.
+The normalized admittance is , same notation as normalized impedance.

 Admittance on the Smith chart